 Please note: This type of clause is often part of a ‘put and call option’ – a call option is the reverse of a put option, i.e. it allows the shareholder to purchase more shares at a set price during a limited period of time.

-But a company can issue redeemable shares, which make it possible for the shareholder to return the shares to the company and redeem their initial investment.
+However, a company can issue redeemable shares, which makes it possible for the shareholder to return the shares to the company and redeem their initial investment.
 This can be an attractive option for shareholders who come in as shorter term investors, seeking to make profits from a regular dividend payment.

 Redeemable shares will normally also be preference shares, i.e. with a fixed rate of dividend which is paid out before the other share classes – meaning that they take precedence over ordinary share dividends.
 Redeemable shares will often come without any voting rights.